ampproject/amp.dev/content/docs/fundamentals/converting/resolving-errors.md

 Once again, **reload** the page and verify that the stylesheets error has disappeared.

 {% call callout('Note', type='note') %}
-Not only is inline styling required but there is a file size limit of 50 kilobytes for all styling information.
+Not only is embedded styling required but there is a file size limit of 50 kilobytes for all styling information.
 You should use CSS preprocessors such as [SASS](http://sass-lang.com/) to minify your CSS before inlining the CSS in your AMP pages.
 {% endcall %}

 {% call callout('Important', type='caution') %}